 The Boston Terrier is a compact, square-built, and short-bodied breed.
-Its sporty body is covered with short and smooth hairs.
+His sporty body is covered with short and smooth hair.
 Boston has a confident and determined character with an elegant, strong, and robust body.
-Many features of its ancestor, the Bulldog, have been preserved in the Boston Terrier breed.
-They will take place in your life with their cheerful, kind, smart and friendly ways.
+Many features of his ancestor, the Bulldog, have been preserved in the Boston Terrier breed.
+They will take place in your life in cheerful, kind, intelligent, and friendly ways.

 8 - 20 lbs